istio/istio.io/content/en/docs/ops/configuration/traffic-management/manage-mesh-certificates/index.md

 {{< boilerplate experimental >}}

 Many users need to manage the types of the certificates used within their environment.
-For example, some users require the use of Elliptical Curve Cryptography (ECC) while others may need need a stronger bit length for RSA certificates.
+For example, some users require the use of Elliptical Curve Cryptography (ECC) while others may need to use a stronger bit length for RSA certificates.
 Configuring certificates within your environment can be a daunting task for most users.